 While bed bugs can often be hard to spot, there are ways to fight back.
-Learn which bed bug traps work best and what to do once you’ve trapped them.

 - Small dark spots, indicative of bed bug feces

 - Tiny (1 mm) eggs or eggshells

 - Live bed bugs (small, brownish, flat, oval-shaped bugs, about the size and shape of an apple seed)

 If you see any of these signs, remove the bedding from your mattress and do a thorough examination of the mattress, box spring, bed frame and the areas surrounding your bed.

 If you do confirm that you have a bed bug infestation, it's a good idea to follow manufacture's instructions with washing and drying all bedding in hot water or the hottest dryer setting.
 You should also vacuum the areas surrounding your bed.
 You can also get a cover for your mattress that will trap any bed bugs inside of it and make it easier to see bed bugs on your mattress.

 However, these steps don't always take care of the problem at hand.
 Even if you thoroughly wash everything, clean around your bed and seal up cracks and other hiding spots, your bed bug infestation may continue.

 Getting rid of bed bugs can be tricky.
 Therefore, preventing those irritating pests from entering your home in the first place is the best approach.